Tunnelmental: Formative years (1989–1991)

-Expanded Line-Up (1992–1995)
+Expanded lineup (1992–1995)

 On arrival in L.A. the founding members quickly came to know another recently formed 8-piece alternative-pop band called "Heat Your Shack", the core of which comprised bass player "Jeff Stacy" (Jeffrey Calamusa), drummer Craig Van Sant and "Dék" (Derek Pippert) on vocals who also provided music engineering, along with 2 guitarists, a midi-horn player and a female vocalist.
 The "Heat Your Shack" core group then joined "Tunnelmental" whilst retaining membership of their original band, indeed both acts would subsequently perform gigs supporting each other.

 The expanded "Tunnelmental" line-up consisting of Biff and Audrey on vocals, Jez on guitar, Jeff on bass, Craig on drums and Dék on keyboards and providing MIDI samples produced the CD EP "The Demise of Regressive Existence" in 1992, released on Fundamental Records.

 A vinyl single "Charlie Said" / "Kiss Man Kind", produced by Geordie Walker, was released on T.O.N. records in 1994.
 This featured Tim Hays on bass and Kevin Bourque on percussion (replacing Jeff and Craig) and included Joe Reyes on guitar.
 The band’s membership later additionally increased to include Tom Calzini on guitar and bass, and "DJ Hive" (Michael Petrie) as DJ.

 During this time the band set up and ran a club called The Auditorium on Hollywood Boulevard, which hosted various live music acts.
 They also played gigs at venues around L.A., notably including the Whisky a Go Go on Sunset Strip on 10 May 1995.